Stimulus update: Republicans block $2,000 COVID-19 relief checks despite Trump demand

 A resolution could be forced Monday.
 That's when a stopgap funding bill Congress approved to keep the government funded while the paperwork was being compiled expires, risking a federal shutdown.

-Democrats are considering another stopgap measure to at least keep government running until Biden is sworn into office Jan.
-20, according to two aides granted anonymity to discuss the private talks.

-The House was already set to return Monday, and the Senate Tuesday, for a vote to override Trump's veto of the must-pass defense bill.
-Democrats may try again at that time to pass Trump's proposal for $2,000 checks, as well as the temporary government funding measure to avert a shutdown, the aides said.
+The House is already set to return Monday, and the Senate Tuesday, for a vote to override Trump's veto of the must-pass defense bill.
+Democrats announced they will force a roll call vote to pass Trump's proposal for $2,000 checks, as well as a temporary government funding measure to avert a shutdown, Hoyer said Thursday.

 The push for bigger payments to Americans drew rare common cause between Trump and some of the most liberal members of Congress.
 Pelosi and Democrats said they fought for the higher stipends during protracted negotiations only to settle on the lower number when Republicans refused.